paralax/ColossalOpera/intermediate/erdos_number_calculator.md

 Intermediate

+In honor of the 102nd birthday of the famous mathematician, a problem named after him.

 # Description

 Paul Erdős (1913–1996) was an influential mathematician who spent a large portion of his later life writing papers with a large number of colleagues, working on solutions to outstanding mathematical problems.
 The idea of the Erdős number was originally created by the mathematician's friends as a tribute to his enormous output.
 However, in later years it gained prominence as a tool to study how mathematicians cooperate to find answers to unsolved problems.